jump-dev/JuMP.jl/README.md

 visiting [jump.dev](https://jump.dev).

 **Latest Release**: 0.21.5 (`release-0.21` branch):
-  * Use this version if you are using JuMP to solve problems.
   * Installation via the Julia package manager:
     * `import Pkg; Pkg.add("JuMP")`
   * Get help: